-Super-fast and ultra-reliable 5G is expected to bring improved connectivity and new opportunities for businesses and society.
+Super-fast and ultra-reliable 5G is expected to bring improved, secure connectivity while also managing much higher volumes of data.

 1G – 4G (G is for ‘generation’) focused on enhanced personal connectivity services and features.
 5G is the first ‘G’ for industry and business in general.
 More than about faster download speeds, it will support communication between the machines that power the Internet of Things (IoT), which depends on large amounts of data to make smart decisions, often in real time.